tnganduong/Machine-Learning-Models/Fraud Detection/README.md

 ## Usage

 1. Clone the repository
-2. Install the required dependencies using `pip install -r requirements.txt`
+2. Follow the file source to get the link to dataset on Kaggle
 3. Run the Jupyter Notebook `online_payments_fraud_detection.ipynb` to follow the steps of data preprocessing, model training, and evaluation
 4. Once the model is trained and evaluated, deploy it in real-time for online payments fraud detection